utelecon/utelecon.github.io/en/articles/online-interaction/index.md

 * Discord - [https://discord.com](https://discord.com)
 * Discord Support - [https://support.discord.com/hc/en-us](https://support.discord.com/hc/en-us)

-## Wonder.me
+## Wonder

 <figure>
 <img src="images/pic04.png" width="200px">
 </figure>

-### What Is Wonder.me?
+### What Is Wonder?

-Wonder.me is a relatively new conference tool that allows you to intuitively move between rooms (equivalent to breakout rooms in Zoom) by moving your icon on the screen.
+Wonder is a relatively new conference tool that allows you to intuitively move between rooms (equivalent to breakout rooms in Zoom) by moving your icon on the screen.
 You can also create rooms with hundreds of people, and within those rooms, individuals can talk to everyone.
 The main advantage is that you can intuitively change who you are talking to by moving your icon on the screen.

 <figure>
 <img src="images/pic05.png">
 </figure>

-### Basic Usage of Wonder.me
+### Basic Usage of Wonder

-1. Go to the [Wonder.me site](https://www.wonder.me/), click the "Get a room" button, register your name and email address, and create a room.
+1. Go to the [Wonder site](https://www.wonder.me/), click the "Get a room" button, register your name and email address, and create a room.
 2. Share the URL with the person you want to chat with, and ask them to enter the room.
 3. In addition to the normal chatting function, you can divide a room into smaller rooms, and a specific person can speak to all the audience.

-### Things You Can Do With Wonder.me
+### Things You Can Do With Wonder

-1. **Large meetings**: Wonder.me can hold up to 1500 participants at once.
+1. **Large meetings**: Wonder can hold up to 1500 participants at once.
 You can create a room and then create a smaller room called Circle, so you don't have to deal with too many participants.
 2. **Smooth room movement**: Participants can see who is talking to whom, and can join others conversations by moving between Circles.
 You can also invite specific participants to your Circle.
 3. **Screen sharing**: You can share your computer screen as in other services.
 4. **Broadcast**: You can talk to everyone in the room.
 Up to six participants can use this feature at the same time, making it useful for panel discussions.